accyl/chemlabs/README.md

 Then to find the rgb color corresponding to a specific spectrum, simply do rgb_from_spectrum(f);

 But note.
-A huge misconception is that white light is an even mix of all wavelengths, when actually there are certain wavelengths like green/blue that are more prevalent in what is perceived as pure white.
+A misconception is that white light is an even mix of all wavelengths, when actually there are certain wavelengths like green/blue that are more prevalent in what is perceived as pure white.
-For convenience a function f_daylight(wl) is provided that produces a fairly white color on most display screens.
+For convenience a function f_daylight(wl) is provided that produces a fairly white color on (at least one) display screen.

 f_daylight is loosely modeled on these 2 sources for spectral info for daylight (s1)[https://en.wikipedia.org/wiki/Sunlight#/media/File:Solar_spectrum_en.svg]